mr-devs/top-FIBers/environments/README.md

 # `environments/`

 Different environment files are saved here.
-Please see the README.md file in the root of this repository for the details.
+Please see the official documentation for details on how to create the environment and **where to save the environment's code**.